NuGet/docs.microsoft.com-nuget/docs/api/repository-signatures-resource.md

 signature produced by one of the signing certificates mentioned in `signingCertificates`.

 > [!Warning]
-> The `allRepositorySigned` boolean should be false on the 4.7.0 resource.
+> The `allRepositorySigned` boolean must be false on the 4.7.0 resource.
 NuGet v4.7 and v4.8 clients cannot install packages
 > from sources that have `allRepositorySigned` set to true.

 There should be one or more signing certificates in the `signingCertificates` array if the `allRepositorySigned` boolean